-One of the questions we are most often asked by our clients is, “Am I too old for long hair?”
+As a stylist, of the questions we are most often asked by our clients is, “Am I too old for long hair?”
 First off, you are old enough to make that decision for yourself.
-That being said, in most cases, after a certain age, straight hair past shoulder length is usually not doing anything flattering for your face.
-In fact, it is probably aging you.
-However, there are ways to help combat that.
+That being said, in most cases, after a certain age, straight hair past shoulder-length is usually not doing anything flattering for your face.
+In fact, it is a hair mistake that will probably age you.
+Fortunately, there are ways to help combat that!
 If you are going to keep your long hair, make sure you get it trimmed often to keep it looking healthy, and consider adding some feathering and highlights to provide depth and softness around the face.
 Think Kim Cattrall, Susan Sarandon, Jaclyn Smith, Jane Seymour, Goldie Hawn and Raquel Welch.

 Another way to keep your hair – and you – looking great is to have your stylist lighten the color around the face and part line.
 The lighter hair helps disguise grays in those trouble spots, allowing more time between coloring appointments.
 But also, with the right application around your face, these highlights can reflect light and flatter your face with a soft glow.

 If YOU decide you are too old for long hair but are struggling with the thought of going shorter, I can provide a motivating image.
 Remember Rene Russo in The Thomas Crown Affair?
 That movie came out in 1999 and within weeks nearly every woman WANTED that hairstyle, HAD that hairstyle or was scheduled with their stylist to GET that hairstyle.
 It was glamorous, sexy, flirtatious, and long enough to give plenty of styling options.
 Rene Russo was the IT girl.
 People behaved as though they’d never seen a sexy woman over 40 before in their lives.
 Are you still asking when are you too old for long hair?